chef/chef-web-docs/chef_master/source/knife.rst

    * - `knife environment </knife_environment.html>`_
      - .. tag knife_environment_summary

-       The ``knife environment`` subcommand is used to manage environments within a single organization on the Chef server.
+       Use the ``knife environment`` subcommand to manage environments within a single organization on the Chef server.

        .. end_tag

    * - `knife exec </knife_exec.html>`_
      - .. tag knife_exec_summary

-       The ``knife exec`` subcommand uses the knife configuration file to execute Ruby scripts in the context of a fully configured chef-client.
+       Use the ``knife exec`` subcommand to execute Ruby scripts in the context of a fully configured chef-client.
 Use this subcommand to run scripts that will only access Chef server one time (or otherwise very infrequently) or any time that an operation does not warrant full usage of the knife subcommand library.

        .. end_tag